jonathanw82/the-honey-pot/README.md

 ## Features:
 * Products to purchase through an ecommerse system
-* Ability for user to leave revies on products
+* Ability for user to leave reviews on products
 * A blog for superuser to add things about how the bees are getting on.
 * Administarion pannel so superusers can add edit delete products.
 * Profile page where user can see there order history.